 Success Criterion 3.3.1 (Level A)

-If an input error occurs in your website/application, is the error identified and described to the user in text form?
+If an input error occurs in your site or application, is the error identified and described to the user in text form?

 Why is this important

 When an input error occurs, it is important for the user to know where it has occurred and what caused the error.
 Without this key information the user may not find the error or know how to fix it to continue.
 It is important that the identification and description of the error be in text form for two reasons.
 First, so that assistive technologies can communicate this specific information to the user, and second, so those who are color deficient or have cognitive disabilities can identify and understand the error more clearly.

 As a person who relies on assistive technology to read electronic content,

 I want text based error messages to be provided,